300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Go spherical and spherical

-- A giraffe (they’re the tallest animal and can develop up to almost six metres tall!)
+- A giraffe (they’re the tallest animal and can develop up to practically six metres tall!)

 Literature quiz questions and answers